My Bank Account and Bankruptcy

 Can you use your Partner’s Bank Account while you are Bankrupt?

-You do not need to have a bank account in your own name while you are bankrupt.
+You do not need a bank account in your own name while you are bankrupt.
 There is nothing to stop you using someone else’s account if they are happy for you to do this.

 Using someone else’s account is generally less convenient than having your own.
 In addition once you are discharged it will be less easy to start repairing your credit rating without your own bank account.